h2tc-roboticsx/H2TC/README.md

 | depth_accuracy   | Float precision forThis document explains how we coordinate those multi-modal, cross-device data and how we do time alignment among them. the unnormalized depth maps.
 The unnormalized depth maps are not exported by default until the 'npy' are set to true.
 Either 'float32' or 'float64'. | float32 |
 | datapath   | The raw data directory of recordings.
 Users need to specify it.   | None |

 You can change the default setting by adding specific arguments into your command.
-E.g., we don't export depth.npy and event xypt.csv by default (`xypt` and `npy` are `False` by default).
-As they are very time/space-consuming.
+For example, we don't export depth.npy and event xypt.csv by default (`xypt` and `npy` are `False` by default), as they are very time/space-consuming.
 If you need them, you can add '--npy' and '--xypt' to the command:
 ```python
 python src/process.py --datapath YOUR_PATH/data --npy --xypt
 ```